icgw/FCA-Map/README.md

 ### Concept Lattices

-This concept lattice is derived from the above context, only reserved simplify extent and intent as follows:
+This concept lattice is derived from the above context, only reserved simplified extent and intent as follows:

 ![complete-lattice](./.assets/example-concept-lattice-marvel.svg)